seochan2/aws-lambda-examples/slack-billing-notification/README.md

 ### Prerequisites

 * Create a custom Slack bot
-* Create a slack api key
+* Create a slack api key and Activate Incoming Webhooks is On

 ### Create the lambda function